b-around/jobs-autoscale-demo/README.md

 ## GIT REPO OVERVIEW
 The high-level structure of the repository is:
-- an API module that receives a list of items to be processed and writes it to the queue
+- **api-module:** an API component that receives a list of items to be processed and writes it to the queue
-- a queue module that consists of a redis server to store the queued items
+- **queue-module:** a queue componnent supported by a redis server that stores queued items
-- a worker module that consists of a back-end app that processes the
+- **worker-module:** a worker module that consists of a back-end app that reads items from the queue and processes them
+- **shared:** openshift and bash scripts that provide general funcionality or are used by multiple modules

 ## ENVIRONMENT SETUP AND INITIALIZATION